-Meth is most often abused in a “binge and crash” pattern because the high is so short lived.
-Users try to remain high by taking more before the initial amount has even left their bloodstream.
-The NIDA points out “In some cases, abusers indulge in a form of binging known as a ‘run,’ foregoing food and sleep while continuing to take the drug for up to several days.”
+Meth is most often abused in a “binge and crash” pattern since the high is so short-lived.
+Meth users try to stay high by using more before the initial amount has even left their bloodstreams.

-Other common crystal meth effects to look out for include:
+Other common meth effects to look out for include:

 - Increased focus